Corn Earworm

 Biolgical

 Many predators and parasites attack CEW eggs, including several species of Trichogramma, an egg parasitoid wasp.
-These wasps lay their eggs inside the eggs of the earworm (they are tiny!).
+These wasps lay their eggs inside the earworms’ eggs (they are tiny!).
 Most parasitized CEW eggs turn black, but there may be a lag period before they do so.
-Trichogramma occurs throughout North America, and releases of this parasite into corn fields to control corn earworm have been successful, achieving 50% to 100% parasitism; however, there has been limited success in Utah.
+Trichogramma occurs throughout North America, and release of this parasite into corn fields to control corn earworm has been successful, achieving 50% to 100% parasitism; however, there has been limited success in Utah.
 Several insectaries offer these biological control agents for sale.
 Green lacewings, which are generalist predators, occur naturally and are also available to purchase.
 Other predators include a native soldier beetle (eats larvae in ear tips), minute pirate bugs (eats eggs and larvae on silk), and damsel bugs.
 A natural bacterial pathogen, Bacillus thuringiensis (Bt), and a nuclear polyhedrosis virus also kill earworm larvae.
 Insecticides made from these natural pathogens target earworm more specifically and are safer for beneficial insects.

 More Information